-I have a strong commitment to student mentorship and building an inclusive and diverse work environment where all are welcome!
-In 2022 we are launching the Hubble Fellow-Graduate Student Mentorship Program.
-Find out more information and apply here!
+I have a strong commitment to student mentorship and have been very lucky to work with some amazing students (check out their work here).
+I am also committed to building an inclusive and diverse work environment where all are welcome!
+Check out resources here!

 Before coming to OSU I did my PhD at the Université de Genève (download thesis here) and I was a Fellow of the Swiss National Science Foundation at The University of Chicago.